w-mayer/chloe-autio-strategies/docs/README.md

 ### Environment Variables

-This project currently operates as a static site and doesn't require environment variables.
-However, if you plan to integrate external services, create a `.env.local` file in the root directory:
+This project operates as a static site with Netlify form handling.
+No environment variables are required for basic functionality.
+However, if you plan to integrate additional services, create a `.env.local` file in the root directory:

 ```bash
 # Example environment variables (not currently required)